THOMASELOVE/500-classes-2024/class01/README.md

 - Instructor: Thomas E. Love, Ph.D., Professor of Medicine and of Population and Quantitative Health Sciences, CWRU.
 - Office Hours: By appointment, after class, or via email.
 Email address for the class is **500-help at case dot edu**.
 - Teaching Assistant: Leila Hojat.
 Her office hours start next Monday, and are held via Zoom on Mondays and Wednesdays 5 - 6 PM.
 Details on Zoom office hours are provided in our **Shared Google Drive**.
+- Be sure you are registered with SIS for the course.
+My list of registrants [is posted here](registered.md).

 Need help?
 Contact us with your questions.
 We want to hear from you!